MessageHandler/MessageHandler.Quickstarts.AggregateRoot/README.md

 MessageHandler is intented to be test friendly.

-This sample contains plenty of ideas on how you test your aggregate roots without requiring a dependency on an actual storage account or servicebus namespace.
+This sample contains plenty of ideas on how to test an aggregate root without requiring a dependency on an actual storage account or servicebus namespace, and thus keep the tests fast.

 - [Unit tests](/src/Tests/UnitTests): To test the actual logic in the aggregate root.
+Unit tests should make up the bulk of all tests in the system.
-- [Component tests](/src/Tests/ComponentTests): To test the api you use to expose the aggregate root.
+- [Component tests](/src/Tests/ComponentTests): To test the api used to expose the aggregate root.
-- [Contract tests](/src/Tests/ContractTests): Used to verify that the test doubles in use are behaving the same as an actual dependency would.
+- [Contract tests](/src/Tests/ContractTests): To verify that the test doubles used in the unit and component tests are behaving the same as an actual dependency would.
+Note: contract verification files are often shared between producers and consumers of the contract.